v-research/website/about.md

             </div>
             <!-- modal body -->
             <div class="modal-body">
                 We have developed a mathematical scientific theory for cybersecurity and a formal risk assessment methodology (and associated toolchain) built on it.
-Our first results show that the our process is capable of identifying all the possible weaknesses of any given design and, based on them, we can then extract the correct security requirements to mitigate those weaknesses.
+Our first results show that our process is capable of identifying all the possible weaknesses of any given design and, based on them, we can then extract the correct security requirements to mitigate those weaknesses.
 The formal approach based on our theory dramatically elevates the quality of the system engineering process.
 Our theoretical results and prototypes are freely <a href="https://github.com/v-research" target="blank">available on GitHub</a>.
 We are currently working on establishing a relation between the weaknesses (and therefore potential attacks) predicted by our risk assessment prototype and the attacks identified by the <a href="https://en.wikipedia.org/wiki/Dolev%E2%80%93Yao_model" target="blank">Dolev-Yao Intruder model</a> on the same system.
 We aim to demonstrate that all the attacks are based on weaknesses we found :) or that we are wrong :(
             </div>
         </div>
     </div>